 Check your vibes with delectable candles and teas from this Issa Rae-approved brand.
 All of the items sell out quickly so be sure to cop when founder and CEO Brittany Winbush announces the next pre-order date.

-Lalese Stamps’ handmade ceramics are quickly becoming high in demand and she hasn’t even opened her web shop yet.
+Lalese Stamps’ handmade ceramics are quickly becoming high in demand.
 All of her quirky mugs are dishwasher and microwave safe, and released in batches.

 Paint shopping is often a chore, but Clare is determined to make it a more inspiring experience.
 Their products are GREENGUARD Gold certified and consist of zero VOC paint and colorants, hazardous air pollutants, and EPA chemicals.
 Every shade is also curated by a designer.